simoninireland/epydemic/README.rst

 ``epydemic`` is a Python library that implements simulations of epidemic (and other) processes over networks.
 Epidemic processes are very important in both network science and its applications.
-The most common application is to study the was in which diseases progress in different network conditions, depending on their infectiousness and other properties.
+The most common application is to study the ways in which diseases progress in different network conditions, depending on their infectiousness and other properties.